-"There's plenty for you, dear - these are just the first of the night," Raye told him, smiling.
+"There's plenty for you - these are just the first of the night," Raye told him, smiling.
 The bottle was sitting closest to her, so she picked it up and filled a glass for Leo, who happily accepted the offering.

 "Although it may be my only one of the night," she admitted.
 "I need a clear head in the morning and I'd expect you and Paul are going to want the same.
 I don't think any of us could get up and be on the beach by 8:30 a.m. after another evening like last night."
 She looked from father to son and back again, not sure who'd reply first.
 Leo took the cue and answered for them both.

 "Well perhaps we could, but no amount of makeup could keep us from looking like the living dead.
-Since I don't make a habit of wearing makeup and I'm sure Junior doesn’t want to start the habit, I believe we should do everything in our power to look our very best in the morning.
+Since neither of us makes a habit of wearing makeup, I believe we should do everything in our power to look our very best in the morning.
 What say we put a three glass limit on ourselves for tonight?"

 "I'm all for it," Paul agreed.
 "I have enough obstacles to keep me from looking presentable; I don't need any others to fret about."
 He playfully pointed to his balding head and protruding belly as proof of his concerns.

 "Why, it’s my being successful that attracts the bees to the honey, if you will," he said, winking at her.
-"You're giving me credit that I don't deserve - in my experience, everyone's attractive if they have enough cash."
+"In my experience, everyone's attractive if they have enough cash."
 He gave a large Cheshire grin before breaking into a tremendous laugh that shook his entire body.
 Raye couldn't deny that she'd made the same observation over the years and had to agree with Paul.

 "I'm not opposed to that," Leo answered.
 "Paul, what do you think?"
 He shrugged lazily and took a deep drink from his wineglass before answering.
-Raye worried that he was stalling because he didn't care for the matching outfits suggestion and was trying to phrase his response in a kind way.
+Raye worried that he was stalling because he didn't care for her suggestion of similar clothing and was trying to phrase his response in a kind way.
 But once again, both he and his father were completely willing to let her take complete control of the whole project.

 "That sounds fine to me.
 I was just trying to think what things I packed that you may have a version of, Dad.
 I'm sad to say that I did not bring any jeans, though, so that suggestion will have to wait until another time.
 I know the guys love them, but I can never find any to fit me properly so I just stick with casual or dress pants.
 Besides," he said, with a quick nod to Larry who'd been quietly sipping his wine at the end of the table, "I think the denim and leather look is better suited to Elvis here."